ResearchProjects / Spear

 About Spear — Fast Bit-Vector Arithmetic Theorem Prover

 Spear is an industrial strength bit-vector arithmetic (a.k.a modular arithmetic, machine arithmetic) decision procedure and a Boolean satisfiability (SAT) solver.
 It’s designed for proving software verification conditions, and it’s the main tool Calysto uses for bug hunting.
 Spear is heavily optimized and tested.
-Spear supports all standard operators, including multiplication, division, variable shifts, and so on.
+Spear was one of the first publicly available decision procedures to support all standard operators, including multiplication, division, variable shifts, and so on.

 Supported Formats